quicwg/base-drafts/draft-ietf-quic-transport.md

 ODCIL:

 : The length of the Original Destination Connection ID field.
-The length is encoded in the least significant bit of the octet using the same encoding as the DCIL and SCIL fields.
+The length is encoded in the least significant 4 bits of the octet, using the same encoding as the DCIL and SCIL fields.
 The most significant 4 bits of this octet are reserved.
 Unless a use for these bits has been negotiated, endpoints SHOULD send randomized values and MUST ignore any value that it receives.